Want a tropical place to visit in Japan? Okinawa is the place to go and this two-day itinerary for Okinawa will tick off the best things to do there.

 How to get around Okinawa

-Here is your sample Okinawa Japan 2 days itinerary.
+Here is your sample Okinawa itinerary for two days.

 Get breakfast at Makishi Fish Market

-For more yummy treats, check out this list of food in Okinawa you can’t miss.
+For more yummy treats, check out this list of food in Okinawa you can’t miss for more choices if seafood doesn’t appeal to you.

 Roam around Kokusai Dori